Give me a specific example of a time when you used good judgment and logic in solving a problem

 Having built experience through various project management roles, I have developed the necessary tools through having an objective view, by avoiding making quick decisions.

-pressure from external clients, personnel from other departments,
+from external clients, personnel from other departments, and members

 By escalating my concern to my manager who I felt was the best person to assist me in making the right decision.